AM Magnetyczny zbieracz / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.
+- Significant importance in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: